symfony/symfony1-docs/gentle-introduction/en/19-Mastering-Symfony-s-Configuration-Files.markdown

 `escaping_strategy`     | Enables the output escaping feature (see Chapter 7).
 Set it to `true` if you want data passed to your templates to be escaped. | `true`
 `cache`                 | Enables template caching (see Chapter 12).
 Set it to `true` if one of your modules includes `cache.yml` file.
 The cache filter (`sfCacheFilter`) is enabled only if it is on. | `false` in development, `true` in production
 `web_debug`             | Enables the web debug toolbar for easy debugging (see Chapter 16).
 Set it to `true` to display the toolbar on every page. | `true` in development, `false` in production
 `check_symfony_version` | Enables the check of the symfony version for every request.
-Set it to on for automatic cache clearing after a framework upgrade.
+Set it to `true` for automatic cache clearing after a framework upgrade.
 Leave it set to `false` if you always clear the cache after an upgrade. | `false`
 `check_lock`            | Enables the application lock system, triggered by the `cache:clear` and `project:disable` tasks (see the previous section).
 Set it to `true` to have all requests to disabled applications redirected to the `sfConfig::get('sf_symfony_lib_dir')/exception/data/unavailable.php` page. | `false`
 `compressed`            | Enables PHP response compression.
 Set it to `true` to compress the outgoing HTML via the PHP compression handler. | `false`